 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-The Child Care and Development Fund (CCDF) is a federal program that assists low-income families in obtaining child care so they can work, attend training, or continue education.
-The purpose of the CCDF is to increase the availability, affordability, and quality of child care.
+The Child Care and Development Fund (CCDF) is a federal program that helps low-income families obtain child care so they can work, attend training, or continue their education.
+The purpose of CCDF is to increase the availability, affordability, and quality of child care.

 The CCDF Program is administered through the Indiana Family and Social Services Administration (FSSA) in the Division of Family Resources (DFR), Bureau of Child Care (BCC).
-The CCDF State Plan outlines parameters for both local and state levels and includes program outcomes, systems development, and eligibility requirements.
+The CCDF State Plan outlines state and local level parameters and includes program outcomes, systems development, and eligibility requirements.

 Families must then choose a child care provider who meets CCDF provider eligibility standards.
 If you need help locating a CCDF eligible provider, contact your local Child Care Resource and Referral agency.